openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-request.md

 **Resolution Steps**

-Please check whether the file permissions are properly configured.
+Please verify that the file permissions are properly configured.

 ## 13400002 Invalid File Path